 Qualifying Studies (QS) is for students who need to upgrade their education to gain admission to UFV certificate, diploma, or degree programs; are undecided about their post-secondary goals; have missed a university program admission deadline; have failed to meet the continuance requirements of a UFV program.

 Each QS student is required to meet with an Academic Advisor in the Advising Centre early in the academic journey to develop an education plan.
-Developing a plan with an academic advisor will help a student:
+Developing a plan with an Academic Advisor will help students:

 Understand QS requirements and regulations;

 Refine personal educational goals and understand available choices;

 Identify which developmental-level courses (courses numbered below 100) and/or undergraduate courses (courses numbered 100 and above) are needed to meet the entrance requirements for the program(s) of choice;

 Identify which undergraduate courses may be applied to the program(s) of choice at a later date; and

 Ensure the transferability of courses to other post-secondary institutions, if the goal is to enter a program at another institution.

 QS students should call the Advising Centre at 604-864-4674 (Abbotsford) or 604-795-2808 (Chilliwack), or email firstname.lastname@example.org to arrange an appointment with an Academic Advisor during the first semester at UFV.

 QS students must meet the following minimum entrance requirements: